Ben7337/SlorpBot/assets/README.md

 ## Image save folder

-Saved images used in the bot
+Saved images used in the bot.